-- an administrative body to have authority over any arbitration conducted, such as the American Arbitration Association, the International Court of Arbitration of the International Chamber of Commerce, the London Court of International Arbitration or the Australian Centre for International Commercial Arbitration; and - depending on which administrative body is selected, the arbitration rules to be followed.
-Each of the abovementioned bodies has its own rules.
-There are however also the Arbitration Rules of the United Nations

-Commission on International Trade Law (UNCITRAL) which may be selected regardless of which administrative body is chosen.
+- an administrative body to have authority over any arbitration conducted, such as the International Court of Arbitration of the International Chamber of Commerce, the American Arbitration Association, the London Court of International Arbitration, the Arbitration Institute of the Stockholm Chamber of Commerce, the Cairo Regional Centre for International Commercial Arbitration or the Australian Centre for International Commercial Arbitration; and - depending on which administrative body is selected, the arbitration rules to be followed.
+Each of the above-mentioned bodies has its own rules.
+There are however also the Arbitration Rules of the United Nations Commission on International Trade Law (UNCITRAL) which may be selected regardless of which administrative body is chosen.